 - Kim-chi (naturally fermented of course)

-- Add bone broth, onion, ginger and garlic to a small saucepan - bring to a boil, then simmer 2 - 3 minutes.
+- Add vegetable broth, onion, ginger and garlic to a small saucepan - bring to a boil, then simmer 2 - 3 minutes.

 - Add broth mixture and remaining dressing/sauce ingredients to a blender or Vitamix.
 (To prevent it from becoming a green sauce, add the green veggies last and don't mix fully.)